Highlights from the Ratings and Financial Report for Apple Inc. (AAPL)

-Apple Inc. (NASDAQ:AAPL) went up by 0.36% from its latest closing price compared to the recent 1-year high of $145.09.
-The company’s stock price has collected -0.95% of loss in the last five trading sessions.
-The Wall Street Journal reported 13 hours ago that ‘Fortnite’ Maker Targets Apple’s ‘Walled Garden’ in Courtroom Fight Over App Store
+Apple Inc. (NASDAQ:AAPL) went up by 1.98% from its latest closing price compared to the recent 1-year high of $145.09.
+The company’s stock price has collected -2.12% of loss in the last five trading sessions.
+Barron’s reported 7 hours ago that Stay-at-Home Stocks

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.